Nine Lives (2016 film)

 Nine Lives is a 2016 fantasy comedy film directed by Barry Sonnenfeld, written by Gwyn Lurie, Matt R. Allen, Caleb Wilson, Dan Antoniazzi and Ben Shiffrin, and starring Kevin Spacey, Jennifer Garner, Robbie Amell, Cheryl Hines, Malina Weissman and Christopher Walken.

-It is an international co-production between France and China.
+It is an international co-production between the United States, France and Canada.
 The plot follows a workaholic father who has his mind trapped inside his daughter's new cat.

 The film was released by EuropaCorp on 5 August 2016 and grossed $57 million.
 The film was panned by critics, who called it unoriginal and unfunny.

 Plot

-Tom Brand is a major business tycoon in NYC whose workaholic attitude ruined his first marriage with Madison, and his adult son David now works for him and strives for his approval.
-They now live with Tom's second wife Lara, who is a little more tolerant of the fact that Tom is never at home, and the couple's daughter Rebecca.

-Tom’s eponymous company FireBrand is nearing completion on its greatest achievement to date: the tallest skyscraper in the northern hemisphere that will be the new headquarters.
-In the opening scene, he skydives out of a plane and lands on the top of the new skyscraper, while David remains in the plane, refusing to jump.
+Tom Brand is a successful tycoon in NYC whose workaholic attitude ruined his first marriage.
+His adult son David works for him, striving for his approval.
+They live with Tom's second wife Lara, who is a little more tolerant of Tom's frequent absences, and the couple's daughter Rebecca.
+Tom's company FireBrand is nearing completion of its greatest achievement, the tallest skyscraper in the northern hemisphere.
+The film opens with Tom skydiving onto the roof of the new skyscraper.
+David remained in the plane, refusing to jump.

-Rebecca's 11th birthday comes up and she has always wanted a cat, but Tom has always refused as he hates cats.
-Not wanting to disappoint her, he rushes to get a last-minute present for her birthday, but as he is distracted, the GPS redirects him to a mysterious pet store called Purrkins Pet Shop, brimming with odd and exotic cats.
-The store's eccentric owner Felix Perkins tells him he does not pick the cat, the cat picks him.
-The tomcat who does so is called Mr. Fuzzypants.
-Perkins says he has used up seven of his nine lives.
-Tom buys the cat.

-On his way home for the party, Tom meets with Ian Cox, one of the top managers of the company in charge of the new building, and learns that another building in Chicago will be taller.
-They have an argument while on the roof that ends with Tom firing Ian, but lightning strikes the antenna.
-Tom is blown off the building along with the cat, and without any effort from Ian to save him, he plummets off the side of the skyscraper, but his leg gets snagged on some stray equipment and gets flung back inside through a window as he passes out.
-When he wakes up, he realizes that his human body is in the hospital in a coma, and his consciousness is trapped inside the cat's body.
+Rebecca wants a cat for her 11th birthday, something cat-hating Tom has always refused.
+During his last-minute gift shopping Tom's GPS directs him to a mysterious pet store called Purrkins Pet Shop, brimming with odd and exotic cats.
+The store's eccentric owner, Felix, tells him he doesn't pick the cat, the cat picks him and a tomcat called Mr. Fuzzypants who has used up seven of his nine lives leaves with Tom.
+They stop at the office on the way home, and Tom argues with Ian Cox, his building manager, on the roof of the skyscraper.
+Tom learns a structure in Chicago will be taller and fires Ian.
+Lightning strikes the antenna moments later, blowing Tom off the building with the cat.
+His leg snags and flings him through a window.
+He wakes up to find his human body is in the hospital in a coma, and his consciousness is trapped inside the cat's body.